There are many ways to take action and defend our democracy with the League of Women Voters of Colorado. Here are our top three!

 NOTE: Calls to action/Action Alerts are only issued by the appropriate level of League (US Congressional by National League, CO Legislature by State League, County / City Governments by Local Leagues).

-Led by Dr. Toni Larson, the Colorado League's Director of Action & Advocacy, and Legislative Liaison Andrea Wilkins, the trained volunteer lobbyists of the Legislative Action Committee (LAC) analyze legislation and decide whether to support, oppose, or watch it, based on League positions.
-Membership in the LAC is open to any LWVCO member; access to a computer and internet connection is needed if biweekly meeting attendance in Denver is inconvenient/difficult.
+Led by Dr. Toni Larson, the Colorado League's Director of Action & Advocacy, and Legislative Liaison Andrea Wilkins, the trained volunteer lobbyists of the Legislative Action Committee (LAC) works to influence the Colorado General Assembly on selected bills, based on League positions and values.
+Membership in the LAC is open to any LWVCO member, regardless of physical location.
+To express interest, please email firstname.lastname@example.org.

 - testifying in legislative committee hearings